MishraSubash/Final_Project/README.md

 * In the future we would like to extend our platform in more sophesticated ways in a sense that it will have more paraments to evaluate, making it flexible, and deploy it in virtual environment.

+## Any Questions:
-Don’t hesitate to reach out to our team if you have any questions about how to build a trading bot, need help constructing a new trading strategy, or want us to integrate new features
+Don’t hesitate to reach out to our team if you have any questions about how to build a trading bot, need help constructing a new trading strategy, or want us to integrate new features.